I’m always searching for new end of the year activities because there are so many changes to class schedules right before the year ends, right?

 Take a field trip.

-Okay, I know not all schools will let you do that at the end of the year, but it doesn’t hurt to try!
+Okay, I know it might not be the easiest of the end of the year activities, but it doesn’t hurt to see if you can do it!
 If you need to tie it to a curriculum, find a French restaurant where you can go have lunch and teach the students some conversation phrases that they need to use during the meal.
 Other great field trip ideas: visit a museum, a local university, or a historical neighborhood that might have some cultural sites to visit.
 You can have students write or present about it after the trip.

 Put them to work.